microsoft/playwright/docs/src/locators.md

 Locating by role `button` will return an error due to [strictness](#strictness) as there is more than one element with this role and name.

 In this scenario we can locate an element within another element.
-First we create a locator called **product** and locate the product cards by testid.
-We then filter by text to find the product card with the text of "Product 2".
-We can then use this new locator called **product** and locate the button inside that product card and click it.
+1. Create a locator called **product** and locate the product cards by testid.
+1. Filter by text to find the product card with the text of "Product 2".
+1. Use the new locator called **product** and locate the button inside that product card and click it.

 ```js
 const product = page.getByTestId('product-card')